Integrations/Amazon Bedrock

 Privilege escalation risk

 Bedrock agents with broad Lambda execution roles can chain tool calls in unintended ways.
-An agent with sts:AssumeRole and lambda:InvokeFunction access could escalate privileges through creative tool chaining that IAM alone cannot prevent.
+An agent with sts:AssumeRole and lambda:InvokeFunction access could escalate privileges through creative tool chaining that access controls alone do not reliably prevent.

 Data exfiltration via responses